-Designation of Complaints
+16.1.
+Designation of Complaints.

-The following kinds of complaints may be filed with USAS's National Office:
+Subject to the Preface to Section 16 stated herein, the following kinds of complaints may be filed with USAS's National Office:

-- A. Administrative Grievance: USAS, any member of USAS, or any member of any USAS Local Association may file a complaint pertaining to any matter within the jurisdiction of USAS, including but not limited to any alleged violation of or grievance concerning: - i. any USAS rule or regulation, - ii. any USAS program or service, - iii. any provision of USAS's Bylaws, - iv. any covered individuals defined in the Athlete Safety Policy, or - v. any provision of the Ted Stevens Olympic and Amateur Sports Act relating to USAS's recognition as a National Governing Body. - B. Disciplinary Proceeding: USAS, any member of USAS, or any member of any USAS Local Association may file a complaint against another member of USAS, or former member of USAS if the action occurred while the individual was a member, regarding any alleged violation of USAS's Code of Conduct, USAS's Safe Softball Handbook, or any other rule or regulation relating to conduct. - C. Right to Participate: Any athlete, coach, trainer, manager, administrator or official may file a complaint pertaining to any alleged denial, or alleged threat to deny, of that individual's opportunity to participate in a USAS competition or protected competition.
-Any such aggrieved athlete or coach may file a protest or complaint pertaining to any such denial of that individual's opportunity to participate in a USAS National Team program. - D. Membership: USAS may file a complaint against any member seeking to revoke such member's membership in USAS or such member's membership in any USAS' Local
+- A. Administrative Grievance.
+USAS, any member of USAS, or any member of any USAS Local Association may file a complaint pertaining to any matter within the jurisdiction of USAS, including but not limited to any alleged violation of or grievance concerning: (i) any USAS rule or regulation, (ii) any USAS program or service, (iii) any provision of USAS's Bylaws, (iv) any covered individuals defined in the Athlete Safety Policy, (v) any provision of the Ted Stevens Olympic and Amateur Sports Act relating to USAS's recognition as a National Governing Body, or (vi) any provision of the USOPC Bylaws. - B. Disciplinary Proceeding.
+USAS, any member of USAS, or any member of any USAS Local Association may file a complaint against another member of USAS, or former member of USAS if the action occurred while the individual was a member, regarding any alleged violation of USAS's Code of Conduct, USAS's SafeSport Policy, or any other rule or regulation relating to conduct. - C. Right to Participate.
+Any athlete, coach, trainer, manager, administrator or official may file a complaint pertaining to any alleged denial, or alleged threat to deny, of that individual's opportunity to participate in a USAS competition or protected competition.
+Any such aggrieved athlete or coach may file a protest or complaint pertaining to any such denial of that individual's opportunity to participate in a USAS National Team program. - D. Membership.
+USAS may file a complaint against any member seeking to revoke such member's membership in USAS or such member's membership in any USAS' Local Associations. - E. Appeals.
+Any individual subject to a decision of a hearing panel of a Local Association or the Local Association may file an appeal to the USAS Judicial Committee subject to the requirements of Section 15.17.